Keiren-b/clear_music_edited_files/ReadMe.txt

 Check attribute 3 fo pieces that are xxx or (yyy, zzz)

 What are we going to do with piano four hands??

+Emailed Ian about the following.
+They appear to be individual parts to chamber music pieces.
+The question is whetehr to include them or not since i'm not sure if there is a set of parts available or if they have to all be purchased separately

+Henle Column 4 Attribute 4 value(s) - There are two important things I have changed.
+A lot of full scores are called either Score with Critical Report (Complete Edition) clothbound or Score with Critical Report (Complete Edition) paperbound.
+We have not included a 'comlete edition' designation in COlumn v.
+That has belonged in instrument category previously.
+These ones in Henle have been changed to Full Score Hardback or Full Score Paperback respectively

+Now starting on ABRSM

+These titles seem strange?
+On the ABRSM website they have different SKU numbers SKU	Name
+9781860961922	Performer's Guide to Music of Baroque Period 9781860961946	Performer's Guide to Music of Romantic Period

+also these?
+SKU	Name
+9781854727534	ABRSM AURAL TRAINING IN PRACTICE BK 2 GR 4-5 9781860960000	ABRSM AURAL TRAINING IN PRACTICE BK 1 GR 1-3 2CDS